טופז - לחברה אזרחית

-Topaz for Civil Society works in the social and public spheres in order to ensure that Israeli society, with all its institutions, organizations and possibilities, will provide quality social, educational, cultural and civil services to all its citizens.
+Topaz for Civil Society works in the social and public spheres in order to ensure that Israeli society, with all its institutions, organizations and possibilities, will provide quality social, educational, cultural and civic services to all its citizens.
 Topaz believes that Israeli society must be a sensitive and sensitive society for global and universal needs and problems.
 A society that preserves and promotes the civil, social and cultural rights of every person and every citizen.
 A company harnesses, harnesses and contributes.

 Topaz promotes its goals and realizes its values through a unique model of entrepreneurship and social innovation, in which a wide range of programs and initiatives are developed, both infrastructure and service initiatives.
 This model broadens and strengthens civil society in Israel by harnessing volunteer leadership groups alongside field volunteers in its various projects.